Robinyo/serendipity/docs/architecture/pwa/README.md

 ### Introduction

-A PWA (Progressive Web App) is a type of web application that provides a user experience similar to a native app, allowing users to install it on their device for offline access, push notifications, and quick launch from the home screen.
+A Progressive Web App (PWA) is a type of web application that provides a user experience similar to a native app, allowing users to install it on their device for offline access, push notifications, and quick launch from the home screen.